- Home

 Graduate

-The Charlotte campus is offering a new, part-time Elon University School of Law J.D. program, which will provide high-quality legal education in Charlotte, currently the largest city in the United States that is not home to a law school.
-Elon Law will build on the success of its highly experiential, full-time curriculum in Greensboro, N.C., with the same distinguished faculty teaching in-person to meet the needs of aspiring attorneys in the Queen City seeking to study law with the flexibility of part-time program.
+The Charlotte campus is offering a new, part-time Elon University School of Law J.D. program, which provides high-quality legal education in Charlotte.
+Elon Law is the only law school in Charlotte.
+The program builds on the success of its highly experiential, full-time curriculum in Greensboro, N.C., with the same distinguished faculty teaching in-person to meet the needs of aspiring attorneys in the Queen City seeking to study law with the flexibility of part-time program.

 Undergraduate